 The basics of the specification guide have been updated to take into account the development of software-based specification systems, such as NBS Building.
 However, this is no software instruction manual.
 Clear guidance on the dos and don’ts of specification practice are provided, as is guidance on the need for supporting information products, e.g. by providing access to regulatory and standards information.

 The specification section covers the co-ordination of drawings and specifications and the relationship with the bill of quantities or other pricing documents.
 The different types of specification are covered in detail and example specifications are provided.

 This is a new area for CPI and extends the scope of the information structure beyond the Common Arrangement of Work Sections (CAWS).
 There is a recognition that, for the smaller project, the pricing document is likely to be the schedule of works.
 There is also a recognition that this should be structured either in an elemental layout (for new work) or by location (for refurbishment projects).

 The guide seeks to help specifiers by promoting the savings in time and reduction in risk that can be made by standardising the structure of the schedules and by intelligent re-use of the content.
 The inherent risk of including irrelevant information means that this can only be achieved through good management of the system.
 The NBS Scheduler product embodies the recommendations of the code.

 Whilst the guide promotes the use of best practice methods, there is an acceptance that even small steps to improvements in production information can make a big difference.
 This edition is not a radical change to the original documents but an evolution of them, to provide help in information use and exchange in today’s internet-enabled world.
-The code is available on-line at www.productioninformation.org/final/contents.asp and is available to buy from RIBA Bookshops .
+The code is available online at www.productioninformation.org/final/contents.asp .